LeslieHoyt/Kawaii-Royale/README.md

 A battle royale game prototype in UE4

 Completed Features:
-- Player character starts game with a weapon equippped
+- Player character starts game with a weapon equipped
 - Movement is with WASD keys
 - Player can run (Shift Key), jump (space bar), attack (E key), special attack (Shift + E), block (R key)
 - Enemies with randomized appearances and locations spawn on the map at game start